-by Pilar Pickering, Senior Software Engineer and Sarah Shaffer, Employer Brand Marketing Intern
+by Pilar Pickering, Senior Software Engineer and Sarah Shaffer, Employer Branding Marketing Intern

 Pilar joined Zuora back in 2017 as a Software Engineer, quickly earning her Senior title a year later.
 Pilar is a coding powerhouse and leverages her technical prowess to drive innovation on her team in The States and overseas.